heiths/poppy/doc/source/glossary.rst

    Purge
      Purging removes content from the edge servers, so it can be refreshed from your origin servers.

+   Responder
+     Provides a consistent way of formatting responses from various third-party APIs.

    Restriction
      A restriction enables the user to define rules about who can or cannot access content from the cache.
 Examples of a restriction are allowing requests only from certain domains, geographies, or IP addresses.